JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 //sampleEnd

 fun main() {
-    // Calls the show method from the companion object of User1 println(reference1.show())
+    // Calls the show() function from the companion object of User1 println(reference1.show())
     // User1's Named Companion Object

-    // Calls the show method from the companion object of User2 println(reference2.show())
+    // Calls the show() function from the companion object of User2 println(reference2.show())
     // User2's Companion Object
 }